 Our primary drought triggers are for Blithfield Reservoir as shown in section 2.2.1 above.
 Despite this, we monitor regional groundwater levels, river flows, rainfall and other information.
-Whilst some of our groundwater sources display some very localised responses to drought they are of a magnitude and influence to not materially impact output from those sources or our ability to supply customers.
+Whilst some of our groundwater sources display some very localised responses to drought, they are of a magnitude and influence to not materially impact output from those sources or our ability to supply customers.
 Accordingly they are not appropriate to act as triggers for drought management.
 We do however, every month, refer to the Environment Agency's water situation reports and communicate this internally.
 This type of information can trigger raised awareness within the company, but we do not have formal groundwater specific triggers at any of our sites.
+We remain committed to trialling GW triggers during dry weather events however recent operational experience indicates that we have had no recent dry weather sequence of sufficient severity or duration to materially impact our groundwater sources.
+Should such a sequence present itself we will trial actions as appropriate.